riaz/CarND_Advanced_Lane_Lines/writeup_template.md

 As described earlier, we use the functions measure_curvature and calculate_offset which are part of the Lane class.

- 1. measure_curvature
+ 1. `measure_curvature`

        In this function, we first define conversion from pixel shape to meters by using the US lane-width standards.
-       We then extract, non-zero left and right lane positions Followed by using the Numpy polyfit, function to fit a polygon to the detected lane lines We then calculate the radii of the left lane curve and right lane curve and return
+       We then extract, non-zero left and right lane positions Followed by using the Numpy `polyfit`, function to fit a polygon to the detected lane lines We then calculate the radii of the left lane curve and right lane curve and return

-  2. calculate_offset
+  2. `calculate_offset`

-       In this function, we first calculate the vehicle center offset in pixel space, based on the left_fit and right_fit data which are saved as part of the lane detector.
+       In this function, we first calculate the vehicle center offset in pixel space, based on the `left_fit` and `right_fit` data which are saved as part of the lane detector.
 We then use the conversion ratio `3.7/700` to convert pixel offset to   meters.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.

-The visualizer function of the Lane Class has the code to detect lanes that incorporate curvature and calculate vehicle offset.
+The `visualizer` function of the Lane Class has the code to detect lanes that incorporate curvature and calculate vehicle offset.
 We also annotate these values per frame as part of the pipeline.

 Here is an example of my result on a test image: